 Adsorption with Biocarbon

 Biochar is extremely porous, making it an excellent natural filter with a huge internal capacity for water and ions.
-Biochar has a more robust appetite for ammonia, ions and other irritants and nutrients than any other organic material.
+It has a more robust appetite for ammonia, ions, and other irritants and nutrients than any other organic material.

-Careful attention to biomass source, temperature and time can produce a grade of biochar optimized for this barnyard adsorption service.
+Careful attention to biomass source, temperature, and time can produce a grade of biochar optimized for this barnyard adsorption service.
 Research at several universities shows activated carbon captures up to 63 percent of ammonia emitted from poultry poop.
-Char also curbs methane, nitrous oxide, hydrogen sulfide, urea, organic acids, ketones, volatile vapors and noxious liquids.
+Char also curbs methane, nitrous oxide, hydrogen sulfide, urea, organic acids, ketones, volatile vapors, and noxious liquids.
 Biochar keeps these chemicals safely in litter, rendering them non-toxic and immobile and converting them to precious nutrients.
-Biochar doesn’t do all this on its own, but supports minerals and microbes needed to digest, break down and convert wastes.
+Biochar doesn’t do all this on its own; it supports minerals and microbes that are needed to digest, break down, and convert wastes.

-Depending on type of litter, biochar can be mixed 5-10 percent by volume with litter.
+Depending on the type of litter, biochar can be mixed 5-10 percent by volume with litter.
 Effects are strong at 5 percent biochar and reach saturation beyond 15 percent.
-For best effect, biochar should be screened to uniform particle size (1/4 to 1/16 inch), cleaned of dust, dusted with calcium, trace elements, clay and rock flours, lightly moistened and inoculated with digestive bacteria and fungi.
-With straw pellets as litter, char is best added at pelleting stage.
+For best effect, biochar should be screened to a uniform particle size (1/4 to 1/16 inch); cleaned of dust; mixed with calcium, trace elements, clay and rock flours; lightly moistened; and inoculated with digestive bacteria and fungi.
+With straw pellets as litter, char is best added at the pelleting stage.

-Reduced ammonia is a major health improvement for the environment, birds and farmworkers.
-Lower moisture content and ammonia levels curtail risk of footpad diseases, skin lesions and respiratory afflictions and infections heal as animals’ resistance improves to benefit vitality, egg production and final weight.
+Reduced ammonia is a major health improvement for the environment, the birds themselves, and farmworkers.
+Lower moisture content and ammonia levels curtail risk of footpad diseases, skin lesions, and respiratory afflictions.

 Because biochar also absorbs liquids, it changes the physical quality of poultry poop.
-Floor droppings are far less sticky, almost dry, lighter in weight and easier to handle, allowing litter and bedding to be handled with greater safety and sanitation.
+Floor droppings are far less sticky — almost dry — and are lighter in weight and easier to handle, allowing litter and bedding to be managed with greater safety and sanitation.

-Commonly, lime and other cations are added to litter to help reduce odors and raise pH.
+Farmers commonly add lime and other cations to litter to help reduce odors and raise pH.
 Biochar’s high adsorption capacity means less lime is needed, since calcium and other cations are adsorbed into char micropores and delivered with greater efficiency.
 Char captures and conserves calcium and other cations, holding them where microbes and roots can access them.
-This further reduces ammonia emissions and improves litter’s value as soil amendment.
+This further reduces ammonia emissions and improves litter’s value as a soil amendment.

 Char can also be added when making silage.
-Char mixed with silage is bound well and doesn’t rub off, and it provides its usual benefits of conserving moisture, buffering pH, retaining cations and anions and provides stable refuges for fermenting microorganisms.
+Char binds well with silage, providing its usual benefits of conserving moisture, buffering pH, retaining cations and anions, and providing stable refuges for fermenting microorganisms.

 Biochar in Compost

 Biochar is derived from plant biomass and creates an environment that benefits cell biology.
-Providing air, water and nutrients favors healthy, beneficial microbes to improve composting rate and digestive efficiency.
-Biochar micropores are ideal refuges for bacteria and fungi, so adding this uniquely inert biocarbon stabilizes, strengthens and sustains compost’s teeming populations of digestive organisms.
-Compost containing 3 to 5 percent biochar will likely be a higher quality premium fertilizer with more nutrients, better physical properties, and more vigorous, healthy microbial communities.
+Providing air, water, and nutrients favors healthy, beneficial microbes to improve composting rate and digestive efficiency.
+Biochar micropores are ideal refuges for bacteria and fungi, so adding this uniquely inert biocarbon stabilizes, strengthens, and sustains compost’s teeming populations of digestive organisms.
+Compost containing three to five percent biochar will likely be a higher quality premium fertilizer with more nutrients, better physical properties, and more vigorous, healthy microbial communities.

 Biochar as Feed Supplement

-At the University of Georgia, Dr. Casey Ritz began researching adding char to poultry bedding to control ammonia in 2007.
-He showed it cuts ammonia outgassing by converting it to stable ammonium.
+Dr. Casey Ritz at the University of Georgia began researching adding char to poultry bedding to control ammonia in 2007.
+He showed that it reduces ammonia outgassing by converting it to stable ammonium.
 Ritz wondered if he could do this inside a chicken.

 “We must stop ammonia before it’s made, instead of trying to mitigate it after it’s emitted,” said Ritz.
 “Char is a strategy with a good chance of success.”

-Ritz fed chickens feed with 3 percent activated carbon added, while another group received normal feed with no char.
-Ritz found significant drops in ammonia in manure from char-fed chickens compared to chickens fed regular feed.
+Ritz fed chickens feed with three-percent activated carbon added, while another group received normal feed with no char.
+Ritz found significant drops in ammonia in manure from char-fed chickens compared to chickens given regular feed.